 Everyone and their families want a website to convert better.
 After all, that’s where the magic happens.
 Bradley Friedman of Lucky Orange offered some interesting places to look for better conversions during his session called “5 (Very) Actionable Ways to Improve Website Conversions Today”.
 He suggested moving your calls-to-action (CTAs) down lower on pages because most visitors need some time to get familiar with a business or product before engaging.

 Bradley also suggested, and we advise our clients of this as well, to look at web forms for problem areas.
 Test shorter or longer forms to see if these changes get your business more qualified leads.

 We often refer to content creation as the “Content Monster”.
 Generally, it takes commitment to go from thinking about great content pieces to launching great content pieces.
 Creating content based on the questions your sales team regularly gets is an excellent place to start.
 When we conduct an initial content meeting with clients, we zero in on the sales team to discover these questions.

-Create content to match the intent is another great tip.
+Creating content to match the intent is another great tip.
 Are you offering up a piece of content that gets your customer closer to taking the next step?
-Maybe it’s time to rethink asking for a newsletter subscription and ask a website visitor if they would like the top 10 questions most people have before purchasing a residential pool?
+Maybe it’s time to rethink asking for a newsletter subscription and ask website visitors if they would like the top 10 questions most people have before purchasing a residential pool.

 HubSpot Inbound 2018 Summary